TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-ssis-issue-ssis-service.md

      <br>This value represents the time in milliseconds before a service time out.
   6. Restart the computer.

-#### Disable the global checking of the certificated in the machine:**
+### Workaround: Disable the global checking of the certificated in the machine:**
 Disable the global checking of the certificated in the machine using the following steps:

   1. Go to **Start** > **Control Panel** > **Internet Options** > **Advanced**
   3. Uncheck **Check for publisher's certificate revocation**

-#### Additional steps
+### Additional steps
-* If the workarounds don't resolve the issue, verify that the recent .NET Framework updates / patches were applied completely without any issues during the upgrade process.
+* If the previous workarounds don't resolve the issue, verify that the recent .NET Framework updates / patches were applied completely without any issues during the upgrade process.

 * Check if the .NET Framework version is stable in the machine.
 If needed, uninstall the recent .NET framework KBs installed.